StratiFi/api-docs/source/includes/_household.md

-count | int | Number of households next | String | Link to next page of households previous | String | Link to previous page of households results | Object | List of Investor objects
+count | int | Number of households next | String | Link to next page of households previous | String | Link to previous page of households results | Object | List of household objects

 `results` Object